qdm12/blog/content/post/cross-cpu-docker-images-using-go/index.md

     go build -o app
 ```

-💁 Note that `FROM --platform=$BUILDPLATFORM qmcgaw/xcputranslate:v0.6.0 AS xcputranslate` pulls the binary for your build platform automagically, since there is an image built for each CPU architecture.
+💁 Note that `FROM --platform=${BUILDPLATFORM} qmcgaw/xcputranslate:v0.6.0 AS xcputranslate` pulls the binary for your build platform automagically, since there is an image built for each CPU architecture.

 😢 Also note you cannot set `GOARCH` or `GOARM` as `ENV` or `ARG` in your Dockerfile since these are dynamically evaluated at build time.